Democratic Karen Benevolent Army

 Armed wing: Klo Htoo Baw Battalion

-Led by Gen Saw Lah Pwe, the DKBA Brigade 5 broke away from the original Democratic Karen Buddhist Army (now a BGF).
-During the 2010 elections Brigade 5 attacked government troops and security forces in Myawaddy, Karen state.
-After it renamed as Democratic Karen Benevolent Army.
+Led by Gen Saw Moo Shay, the DKBA Brigade 5 is a breakaway faction of the original Democratic Karen Buddhist Army (now a BGF) and renamed itself the Democratic Karen Benevolent Army.
+During the 2010 elections, DKBA (Brigade 5) attacked government troops and security forces in Myawaddy, Karen state.
+DKBA changed the name of Buddhist army to

 |#||Date||Location||Armed Group Rep||Govt Rep||Details|